-Bag must not exceed size limit as listed above in the SIZE, WEIGHT AND VALUE LIMITATIONS section.
+The bag must not exceed the size limit as listed above in the SIZE, WEIGHT, AND VALUE LIMITATIONS section.

-Passenger must present proof of ticket purchase, to ship Express Baggage.
-Baggage may be shipped to destination shown on ticket only and at the same time as the passenger.
+Passengers must present proof of ticket purchase, to ship Express Baggage.
+Baggage may be shipped to the destination shown on the ticket only and at the same time as the passenger.
 Baggage sent ahead of the passenger will travel at normal express tariff rates.

 Baggage transported in Express Baggage Service must be prepaid.

-Maximum value for Express Baggage Service is $1,000 per shipment of up to five pieces.
-Free value allowance is $250.
+The maximum value for Express Baggage Service is $1,000 per shipment of up to five pieces.
+The no charge value allowance is $250.
 An additional charge will be assessed for any value over and above the $250 free allowance.